metapsy-project/metapsyDocs/content/data-preparation/upload/_index.en.md

 +++
 ***

-Following the data preparation according to the Metapsy data standard, the prepared files are compiled in a Github repository.
+Following the data preparation according to the Metapsy data standard, the prepared files are collected in a Github repository.
 The standard folder structure can be seen below:

 <br>